General Referee Information

 Player Pass Cards:

 Player pass cards no longer require BAYS stickers.
-MTOC eligible and high school age teams will have player pass cards for each player.
+MTOC eligible and all Grade 12 age teams will have player pass cards for each player during the Spring Season.
 Do not let a player participate if they do not have a pass card.
 Never allow a player to participate if their name is missing or written in by hand on the roster presented.
 (Missing names and/or hand written additions to rosters are prohibited.)

 Stay in contact with your assignors and let them know when you will be available and what level games you feel comfortable officiating.
 The BAYS Web site assigning process is the mechanism being used to administer the assigning and payment process, but does not help your assignors know when you are available.
 Keep in contact via email or phone with them.
 Your assignor will offer you specific games at specific times either directly and/or via the Web.
 Before you accept a game, make sure you have no conflicts for that date and time.
 Once you have accepted the game the burden is on you.
 Don’t take games you can’t do.
 Don’t take a game and then give it back so that you can do a “better” game for a different assignor.